top of page

 3. There is also significant research that suggests mentoring has become as important as parenting itself, and the need to develop relationships with significant elders and non-family members has become very important focus for health professionals.

-4. For many participants, sport is not ‘their thing’ and therefore an activity that engages them in mind and body through the Boys’ Shed projects has become an important part of their personal development.
+4. For many participants, sport is not ‘their thing’ and therefore an activity that engages them in mind and body through The Shed Projects has become an important part of their personal development.

-5. The Boys’ Shed aims to develop a healthy sense of ‘self’ and encourages choices that lead to mental and physical wellbeing.
+5. The Shed Project aims to develop a healthy sense of ‘self’ and encourages choices that lead to mental and physical wellbeing.

-7. The Boys’ Shed can provide an important educational experience for participants and mentors who have little opportunity to explore woodwork skills.
+7. The Shed Project provides an important educational experience for participants and mentors who have little opportunity to explore woodwork skills.

-8. It is important that participants have a positive experience in the Boys’ Shed.
+8. It is important that participants have a positive experience in The Shed Project.
 Completing projects that have required time and effort have proven to be very beneficial to the self-esteem of our participants.

-9. The ‘FISH Philosophy’ is also used as the basis for social interaction and behaviour in the Boys’ Shed.
+9. The ‘FISH Philosophy’ is also used as the basis for social interaction and behaviour in The Shed Project.

-10. A major focus in the Boys’ Shed is to use recyclable materials.
-All the timber used is recycled pallet timber, and where possible other salvaged materials.
+10. A major focus in The Shed Project is to use recyclable materials.
+All the timber used is recycled pallet timber, and were possible other salvaged materials.
 Hardware and tools have been purchased new.
 Rev James also allows use of some of his tools.

 11. That it is fun.

-There is no curriculum at Boys’ Shed.
+There is no curriculum in The Shed Project.
 It was important for the team to establish a space that wasn’t determined by deadlines and strict conformity to how projects were embraced/embarked.
 The onus is on the participants to stay focussed and motivated in their projects (with encouragement).

 Each session begins with a “Toolbox meeting” where food is shared and an overview of the afternoon is discussed.
 Personal projects require participants to: identify, design and draw project; Choose appropriate timber; Understanding project ‘phases’ / steps in construction; and Develop skills in woodworking techniques.